 The media and entertainment industry is one of the frontrunners when it comes to adopting new technology.
 Netflix, which started as a DVD rental shop, is one of the pioneers when it comes to adopting and inventing newer methods on the technology front to serve its customers better.
-The transformation has revolutionized how consumers consume media and its share in the internet traffic and consumption is an indicator of the same.
+The transformation has revolutionized how consumers consume media, and its share in internet traffic and consumption is an indicator of the same.
 The shift in media consumption has led the industry to invent newer models to attract customers.
-The online media-services providers have turned into major producers.
+Online media services providers have turned into major producers.
 TV networks like HBO and Showtime are coming with direct-to-customer options.
 With every major TV network expected to come up with apps and streaming services, a race for aggregators and over-the-top providers is hotting up.
-And this race is not only for movies and TV shows, it is for music, gaming, radio, podcasts - anything and everything that your brain can consume.
+And this race is not only for movies and TV shows; it is for music, gaming, radio, podcasts - anything and everything that your brain can consume.

 Major challenges faced by video streaming platforms